ml-explore/mlx/docs/src/install.rst

 Install from PyPI
 -----------------

-MLX is available at Apple's internal PyPI repository.
+MLX is available on PyPI.
 All you have to do to use MLX with your own Apple silicon computer is

 .. code-block:: shell